un1xr00t/CodeCompanion/README.md

 2. Update the bundle identifier in Xcode:
    - Open `ios/Runner.xcworkspace` in Xcode
    - Select the Runner target
-   - Change the Bundle Identifier to something unique (e.g., `com.yourcompany.githubsidekick`)
+   - Change the Bundle Identifier to something unique (e.g., `com.yourcompany.codecompanion`)

 ### Android Setup